-The MA in Computer Game Design prepares graduate students, who may have studied game design at the undergraduate level, or who have degrees in a related technology, humanities, or arts discipline.
-The program's intention is to prepare students for employment and further study in the computer game design and development fields, with a curriculum that reflects the gaming industry's demand for an academically rigorous, technical program coupled with an understanding of the artistic and creative elements of the evolving field of study.
+The Master of Arts in Computer Game Design prepares graduate students, who may have studied game design at the undergraduate level or have degrees in a related technology, humanities, or arts discipline, for employment and further study in the computer game design and development fields.
+The curriculum reflects the gaming industry's demand for an academically rigorous, technical program coupled with an understanding of the artistic and creative elements of the evolving field of study.

 Admission is competitive.
 An offer of admission is valid only for the semester for which the student applies.
 Application for graduate admission is made to the Office of Graduate Admissions.
 The application deadline for fall admission is March 1; the application deadline for the spring semester is November 1.
 Mason encourages early applications from prospective students who wish to be considered for academic scholarships, grants or teaching assistantships.

-Admission is contingent on satisfactory completion of in-progress coursework, and graduation with a Bachelor degree, with a 3.00 GPA or higher, from an accredited undergraduate institute of higher education.
+Admission is contingent on satisfactory completion of in-progress coursework and graduation from a bachelor's degree with a 3.00 GPA or higher from an accredited undergraduate institute of higher education.